ProhibitedTV/BitRiver-Live/docs/quickstart.md

 - **Port already in use** – Stop or reconfigure any services that currently bind to ports 5432, 6379, 8080, 8081, 9000, 9001,
   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.
-- **OME health check fails** – Confirm that `deploy/ome/Server.xml` (the source template) declares the OME role with `<Type>origin</Type>` under the root `<Server>` stanza and binds the control server to port `8081`.
-The copy in this repository is aligned to the upstream OvenMediaEngine schema for `BITRIVER_OME_IMAGE_TAG` (default `0.15.10`) and the quickstart renders it to `deploy/ome/Server.generated.xml` before mounting it to `/opt/ovenmediaengine/bin/origin_conf/Server.xml` and `/opt/ovenmediaengine/bin/edge_conf/Server.xml` inside the `bitriver-ome` container.
-The compose health check calls the OME `/healthz` endpoint with HTTP basic auth using `BITRIVER_OME_USERNAME` and `BITRIVER_OME_PASSWORD`, so ensure those values match the credentials embedded in the generated XML file.
-The compose service pins the hostname to `ome` so the default `BITRIVER_OME_API=http://ome:8081` resolves correctly; keep that alias if you customize the container name.
-The quickstart script also seeds the `.env` with that value so the API always knows where to call OME regardless of the host system.
-  If you deploy OME outside of Docker, update `BITRIVER_OME_API` to the reachable host/IP.
-If you upgrade OME and see schema errors (for example, an "Unknown item" message), refresh `deploy/ome/Server.xml` from the matching OME image and then re-apply your credential overrides.
-The latest schema removes the `<Bind>` stanza, so keep the template in sync with upstream defaults before rerunning the stack.
+- **OME health check fails** – The compose service pins the hostname to `ome` so the default `BITRIVER_OME_API=http://ome:8081` resolves correctly; keep that alias if you customize the container name.
+If you deploy OME outside of Docker, update `BITRIVER_OME_API` to the reachable host/IP and ensure the configured username/password match the container's baked credentials.
+When opting into a custom `Server.xml` via `BITRIVER_OME_CUSTOM_CONFIG=1`, confirm the template at `deploy/ome/Server.xml` matches the schema for your `BITRIVER_OME_IMAGE_TAG` and preserves the control server binding on port `8081` with the credentials from `.env` before bringing the stack back up.
 - **Quickstart re-run pulled the wrong OME version** – When reusing an existing installation, keep `BITRIVER_OME_IMAGE_TAG` aligned with the version that matches your `Server.xml` schema before re-running `./scripts/quickstart.sh` or `docker compose up -d`.
 The script preserves `.env` and volumes, so a stale tag can point Docker at a newer image that no longer matches the